WebOrigami/docs/content/language/hello.md

 We often design and browse websites a single page at a time, but you can step back and consider _all_ the pages on a site as a tree of pages and other resources.

-Example: the small <a href="/demos/aboutUs/" target="_blank">About Us</a> site defines has the following pages:
+Example: the [source code](https://github.com/WebOrigami/about-us.git) for the sample <a href="https://origami-about-us.netlify.app" target="_blank">About Us</a> site defines the following pages:

 - A home page.
-That page's URL [ends in a slash](/demos/aboutUs/), which in this case is a synonym for [index.html](/demos/aboutUs/index.html).
+That page's URL [ends in a slash](https://origami-about-us.netlify.app/), which in this case is a synonym for [index.html](https://origami-about-us.netlify.app/index.html).
-- Pages about different people, with URLs like [team/Alice.html](/demos/aboutUs/team/Alice.html).
+- Pages about different people, with URLs like [team/Alice.html](https://origami-about-us.netlify.app/team/Alice.html).

 You can think about this set of pages as a tree: